jplusplus/statscraper/README.rst

   - Added some demo scrapers
   - The cursor is now moved when accessing datasets
   - Renamed methods for moving cursor: move_up(), move_to()
-  - Added many more methods
   - Added tests
   - Added datatypes subtree
-  - It should now be possible to write a basic scraper

 - 0.0.1